-The EBRD’s new broader transition concept, which comes into effect in 2017, argues that a well-functioning market economy should be more than just a set of markets; it should be competitive, inclusive, well-governed, environmentally friendly, resilient and integrated.
+The EBRD’s new broader transition concept argues that a well-functioning market economy should be more than just a set of markets; it should be competitive, inclusive, well-governed, environmentally friendly, resilient and integrated.

 Why do we have a transition concept?